 Additionally, asking people to part with their hard earned money is a very difficult thing to do and each time I did so, I cringed.
 However, because money is the lifeblood to any grassroots effort, we simply had to do so.

 I will keep our e-mail box at open indefinitely and though I may not be able to respond to every message I receive there, I will read each one, just as I do now, and reply to you as I can.
 Many of you send me very informative items what is going on in our country and our world and I thank you for that.
 It’s encouraging that a vast many of you want to be kept up to date on everything going on.

 If you wish for me to call you, leave me your phone number and I will endeavor to do so, though I cannot guarantee a call to everyone if we get swamped with such requests.
 However, I will answer every e-mail requesting a personal reply.
-This is not a binary option, this is a certitude.
+This is not an option, this is a certitude.
 In finance they make a lot of promises and often do not follow but we do.